LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/user-guide.md

 ## Configuration

 To enable the Manager Workspace on your LivePerson Conversational Cloud account, please contact your LivePerson account team.
-Once the feature is on, a new permission will be added to the agent manager profile: “View agent Manager Workspace”.
+Once the feature is on, a new permission will be added to the agent manager profile: “View agent manager workspace”.
 The permission is “On”  by default.

 ![](img/new-manager-workspace-permissions.png){:class="newagent"}